schollz/norns.online/README.md

 ### uses

-- play with other norns
-- stream an internet radio from norns
+- make an internet radio from your norns
+- collaborate between two norns
-- twitch plays norns (params -> twitch to enable livestream)
+- twitch plays norns
-- control multiple norns simultaneously
-- make demos
+- make demos (screen capture `norns.online`)
-- download screenshots
+- download screenshots (right-click image at `norns.online` to download)
 - tech support other people's norns
 - !?!?!?

 ### faq

 <details><summary><strong>how does the norns.online webpage work?</strong></summary>
-norns runs a service that sends screenshots to <code>norns.online/&lt;yourname&gt;</code>. the website at <code>norns.online/&lt;yourname&gt;</code> sends inputs back to norns. norns listens to to inputs and runs the acceptable ones (adjustable with parameters). if enabled, norns will also stream packets of audio and send those to the website. the website will buffer them and play them so anyone with your address can hear your norns.
+norns runs a service that sends screenshot updates to <code>norns.online/&lt;yourname&gt;</code>. the website at <code>norns.online/&lt;yourname&gt;</code> sends inputs back to norns. norns listens to to inputs and runs the acceptable ones (adjustable with parameters). if enabled, norns will also stream packets of audio and send those to the website. the website will buffer them and play them so anyone with your address can hear your norns.
 </details>